Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Random products and extractions

 \subsection{Rank and essential kernel of a probability distribution}

-In this paragraph, we describe the probabilistic behaviour of the kernel of a product of i.i.d. random matrices.
+In this paragraph, we describe the probabilistic behaviour of the kernel of a product of i.i.d. random matrices and prove Propositions \ref{prop:rank} and \ref{prop:essker}.
 This allows us to study products of random matrices that are not almost surely invertible and not asymptotically almost surely zero.
 Given $h$ a linear map, we denote by $\rank(h)$ the rank of $h$ \ie the dimension of the image of $h$.